 You can go for months, even years with a healthy cash flow and then lose that one client or find your skills have become outdated or less relevant.

-You can go through days loving your job and not believing how lucky you are that you get to live life on your own terms and then all of a sudden realize how lonely it is working in your home office or at the local coffee shop.
+You can go through days loving your job and not believe how lucky you are that you get to live life on your own terms and then all of a sudden realize how lonely it is working in your home office or at the local coffee shop.

 Besides the fact that you are responsible for marketing, sales, delivering, keeping your skills up to date, accounting and more, you are also your own coach, mentor, boss, and you are ultimately responsible for pulling yourself into the office to give yourself a pep talk when you hit a rut or things are getting a bit rough.